Spaghetti with porcini mushroom cream sauce. A great dinner recipe that takes only 15 minutes to prepare.

 Salt and black pepper, to taste

 - Place the dried porcini in a small bowl and pour over 200ml of boiling water.
 Allow them to rehydrate for 5 minutes.

 - Cook your pasta according to the packet instructions.

 - Heat the butter and oil in a large frying pan or saucepan.
-Sauté the diced shallot/onion until it’s soft and has become transparent.
+Sauté the diced shallot/onion and garlic until it’s soft and has become transparent.

 - Drain the porcini from the mushroom stock and set the liquid aside.
 Finely chop the drained porcini and add to the pan.
 Add the mushroom stock and simmer for 1-2 minutes until the stock has slightly reduced.

 - Turn the heat down to low and add the cream.
 Allow the cream to simmer for a few minutes until it has thickened.
 Finally, add the drained pasta to sauce and toss to coat.
 At this point I like to toss through a nice handful of grated Parmesan.
 It adds gorgeous salty flavour!
 Serve immediately.

 - For my original recipe posted in March 2014 I used homemade pasta, however dried or fresh pasta can be used.

 - I recommend cooking the pasta until it’s al dente, so a few minutes less than the packet instructions advise.